 Note: those classified as a TeachNZ Scholarship mid-year recipient must provide TeachNZ with your full results.

-Please note: It is your responsibility to make sure TeachNZ receive your 2016 results should your academic provider not provide.
-Failure to submit them could jeopardize your scholarship.
+It is your responsibility to make sure TeachNZ receives your full transcript of results should your academic provider not do so.
+Failure to submit your results could jeopardize your scholarship.

-If you wish to send in your results, one of the following will be acceptable:
+When sending in results, one of the following will be acceptable:

 Please note: Only certified copies will be accepted via email to firstname.lastname@example.org.
+Certified copies are those which have been stamped on every page.
 All original documents MUST be posted, and will be returned upon request.

 Should you have any questions please contact us.

 To receive an allowance payment at the end of the academic year, you need to be a full-time student (or have ‘limited full-time status’ from StudyLink) and pass all of your study.

 For further information including allowance amounts please refer to the allowance schedules here.

 To be eligible for your course fees you must continue to pass at least 50% of your study within each academic year.
 As long as you pass at least half your papers you’re eligible to have your course fees paid the following year, up to the minimum required to complete your qualification.

 Please note that TeachNZ cannot guarantee to pay your course fees by the due date.
 That means you need to pay the fees yourself by the due date each year by StudyLink Student Loan or other means.